 Understanding Silent Beak Movement in Parakeets

-Parakeets, also known as budgerigars, are captivating creatures that display a diverse range of behaviors, each offering a glimpse into their unique nature.
+Parakeets, also known as budgerigars, are captivating creatures that display diverse behaviors, each offering a glimpse into their unique nature.
 One behavior that often captures the attention of pet owners is the act of quiet beak movement.
 When a parakeet opens and closes its beak without making any sound, it can lead to various interpretations and concerns.

 Other symptoms like clicking sounds, heavy breathing, and frequent crop adjustments may also warrant veterinary attention.